dizzymacho/blog/_posts/2019-09-21-cornbread-week-5.markdown

 ### Cornbread POTW - Week 5
 Skaggs met a guy at Jimmy Au's from Toledo who really likes Ed and the Tigers in Nash-Vegas this weekend.
 Said he was a real nice guy until he rode off on his bicycle.

-Throw a couple unit the other way and hold on tight.
+Throw a couple units the other way and hold on tight.

 **Vandy +24**